kilpkonn/webstore-front/README.md

 ```
 You can find frontend at `localhost:4200`

-Analysis can be found in backend repo
+Analysis and server installation guides can be found in backend repo!